PERFORMANCE. It's what mutual fund investing is all about. So to keep you

 abreast of how various types of equity funds are performing, which funds are

 leaders and laggards and how the largest funds are doing, that information is

 |Mutual fund performance data thankfully supplied to us by Lipper, Inc.|

-For the fourth consecutive week fund investors were net purchasers of fund assets, injecting $14.3 billion.
-While investors were net redeemers of money market funds (-$2.6 billion), they were net purchasers of equity funds (+$11.5 billion), taxable bond funds (+$4.9 billion), and municipal bond funds (+$480 million).
+For the first week in eight fund investors were net redeemers of fund assets (including those of conventional funds and exchange-traded funds [ETFs]), withdrawing $15.0 billion.
+While investors were net redeemers of money market funds (-$10.7 billion), taxable bond funds (-$5.1 billion), and municipal bond funds (-$0.1 billion), they were net purchasers of equity funds (+$0.9 billion).
 Tom Roseen highlights the weekly flows trends for both conventional funds and ETFs in this video series.